 Often in many African countries, for a great number of women, being born a woman seems sometimes not only like a crime; it can be a great misfortune as well.
-Even though, being seen as a sex object can itself be a bitter traumatic experience, justifying such a perception with violent treatment of women and in some cases, being killed for not living up to that patriarchal sex-role stereotype and expectations, can indeed be a nightmare no sane woman would aspire for.
+Even though, being seen as a sex object can itself be a bitter traumatic experience, justifying such perception with the violent treatment of women and in some cases, being killed for not living up to that patriarchal sex-role stereotype and expectations, can indeed be a nightmare no sane woman would aspire to.

 Ironically, the situation can be increasingly terrible, especially, when such a sexist ideology is being enacted and violently promoted and forcefully enforced by no other group than those who portray themselves as morally righteous and religiously pious.
 If one could differentiate between a religious pious and zealotry.
 Amongst numerous crimes committed against women in Africa, perhaps female genital mutilation (FGM ) leaves a more irreversible mark – psychically, emotionally and health-wise – in the life of a woman than any other.
 Traditionally, one could defend genital mutilation with many arguments, however, the main purpose of this sadistic practice seems, simply to exercise male dominance and control over women.
 This can be achieved through control of women’s sexuality, and, as some would argue, the preservation of their “sexual honor” before marriage.
 Ironically, little or no thought is given to the sexual pleasure of these victims after the marriage.
 Regardless, the rights of a woman, in this case, are irrelevant and the mutilation, which is usually done to young girls mostly with no sterile and anesthetics, is irreversible and extremely painful.
 As if the terror of war and genital mutilation is not enough, Africa faces yet another widespread terror: excessive and violent rapes and sexual abuse of innocent women and girls who are already psychologically abused enough by the cultural realities they are born into.